DeepakUp9/Codeial_Web_App/README.md

 - GET -> **/api/v1/user/profile/userId** (to get the information of other user .paste the id of **other user** instead of **userId**).
 - Delete -> **/api/v1/user/profile/me** (to delete the current user from database and also all activity deleted).
 - PATCH -> **/api/v1/user/profile/me** (to update the current profile like name,email,photo).

+Created Codeial web application inspired by the facebook.
+Here a user can signup, sign in and logout.functionality of the project :-
+• Server side has been handled using ExpressJs and front end using EJS, and database being used is MongoDB.
+• It implements the passport js strategy for an individual’s authentication and Authoriza- tion.
+For social authentication that is sign- ing through google, it applies the passport- google-oauth2 strategy.
+• Nodemailer and Kuejs is used for sending emails and notifications.
+• User can chat with his friends, library used is socket.io to implement real time chat feature.
+• Upload files with using multer. and JWT for creating token